-Each of the training programs listed here offer different things.
-From the number of hours you’re expected to attend, to scheduling, cost, etc. We’ll cover factors to consider so you can make the right decision for your personal life, your family, and your future career.
-First, you should know what’s expected in order to train to become a phlebotomist.
+Each of the training programs listed here offers different things.
+From the hours you’re expected to attend, to scheduling, cost, etc. We’ll cover factors to consider so you can make the right decision for your personal life, your family, and your future career.
+First, you should know what’s expected to train to become a phlebotomist.

 Brookhaven’s Phlebotomy program is about as traditional as can be.
 It is a 90-hour course.
 However, it’s designed for multiple groups of people – those currently looking to start a career, and those looking for a change.
-That’s why they offer both morning, and evening sessions once a week.
+That’s why they offer morning and evening sessions once a week.

 In this particular course, students will learn medical terminology, best lab practices, anatomy, and how to draw blood.
 The classroom setting will cover everything from professionalism to safety.

-This Brookhaven program also features a hands-on portion, which actually allows students to practice drawing blood.
+This Brookhaven program also features a hands-on portion, which allows students to practice drawing blood.
 It also teaches students how to handle different specimens, especially in a lab setting.
-A specific number of successful venipunctures (blood draws) are needed in order to complete the course.
+A specific number of successful venipunctures (blood draws) are needed to complete the course.